MUKUL-PRASAD-SIGH/PROJECT_ENTANGLEMENT/PITCH.md

 Now let me show you our dashboard.
 Here's our system metrics - we're tracking 5 satellites across 3 ground stations.
 Zero communication windows in the next 6 hours because we're in a quiet period, but watch this change.
 Our live satellite tracking shows ISS at 413km altitude, ISRO Cartosat-3 at 532km, and three other satellites with precise coordinates updating in real-time.

 The communication windows panel shows past, live, and upcoming opportunities.
 Our performance metrics display the key achievement - 23.4% AI efficiency gain over classical algorithms with 734 Mbps current throughput.
-The system health monitor confirms all components are operational - backend API connected in 193ms, database at 99.9% uptime, AI training ready with GPU available, and all 3 ground stations online.

 This backend runs on production-ready microservices with NASA JPL data for 1-kilometer accuracy.
 We process 360 position calculations per satellite per hour, automatically fetching live data from Celestrak every 6 hours.
 The frontend delivers sub-second response times with 99.9% WebSocket stability, supporting 50+ concurrent users across all devices.